 In an essay dated July 1968, the political philosopher Tom Nairn sketched an analysis of what had been happening.
 Nairn was then a lecturer at Hornsey College of Art in north London, where he was among the teachers who joined the six-week long student occupation of the building, very much in the spirit of students and teachers at the universities and schools in France.
 There were actions in sympathy at other colleges in England, and the directors of the ICA in London invited Hornsey students to put on an exhibition-protest.
 Nairn, an independent Marxist, recognized that what had happened could not be modelled on the patterns of previous revolts in France (1789, 1848, 1870).
-1968 did not fail because it was too weak and secondary an event, a mere accident unworthy of comparison with the great dates.
-It failed because it was too big, and too novel, and inevitably dwarfed most of the circumstances around it.
-1 He events could be described in the terms that Nairn demanded of Marxism, and which are reminiscent of cybernetics, as a neverceasing dialectic of idea and practice.
+'1968 did not fail because it was too weak and secondary an event, a mere accident unworthy of comparison with the great dates.
+It failed because it was too big, and too novel, and inevitably dwarfed most of the circumstances around it.'.
+The events could be described in the terms that Nairn demanded of Marxism, and which are reminiscent of cybernetics, as 'a neverceasing dialectic of idea and practice'.
+The spark of the revolt came not from the Leninists or Trotskyists, but from anarchists.
 There were no leaders or central authorities.
-Rather, within 'society's "higher nervous system" (the universities), authority was dispersed.
+Rather, within 'society's "higher nervous system" ' (the universities), authority was dispersed.